 AI Opponents

 Too Big To Fail lets you play against AI opponents — no other humans required.
-There are two kinds of bots: built-in bots that work instantly with zero setup, and LLM bots powered by large language models that play more creatively and chat with you during the game.
+There are three kinds of bots: Heuristic bots for casual play, MCTS bots that use Monte Carlo tree search for stronger play, and LLM bots powered by large language models that play creatively and chat with you during the game.

-These bots are free and always available.
-They use simple heuristic strategies — good enough to fill seats and keep the game moving, but they won't play like experienced humans.
-Just pick a level when you create a game:
+These bots are free, instant, and always available.
+They use simple rule-based strategies — good for filling seats and learning the game.
+Pick a level when you create a game:

-• Easy — plays random valid moves.
+- Easy — The Rookie — plays random valid moves.
 Good for learning the rules.

-• Medium — prefers founding chains and buys cheaper stocks.
+- Medium — The Analyst — prefers founding chains and buys cheaper stocks.

 LLM Bots (Bring Your Own Key)

 LLM bots use AI language models — the same technology behind ChatGPT and Claude — to decide their moves and chat during the game.
-They have unique personalities (HAL, GLaDOS, SHODAN, and more) and will trash-talk, strategize, and react to what's happening on the board.
+You pick a sci-fi persona for each LLM bot when you set up the game, and they'll trash-talk, strategize, and react to what's happening on the board.

 To use LLM bots, you need an API key from one of the supported providers.
 An API key is like a password that lets the game send requests to the AI service on your behalf.
 You pay the provider directly for the tokens used — the game itself is free.